It’s summer time and you have your first little garden; it’s not much but you loved the taste of your first salad!

 - Cool season crops are great to sow over a few weeks in the spring and then again late summer for fall harvests.
 The summer heat tends to be too much for them and they will bolt (go to seed).
 If you sow them multiple times you’re increasing the chance they will keep growing through those heat waves as younger plants can last longer and keep growing because older plants will just feel stressed and go to into flower production.

 - Most fruiting crops aren’t great for succession sowing.
 The exception is zucchini/summer squash and cucumbers because you can usually harvest them within 55-65 days.
 Just make sure you have time for the plants to mature plus the harvest window before fall frosts.
-Most peppers, tomatoes, winter squash won’t have as much time for these crops to offer multiple harvests over an extended period of time.
-Many people instead choose early season, mid-season and late season tomatoes for example with a single transplanting time of early summer, to spread that harvest instead of succession sowing.
+Many people instead choose early season, mid-season and late season tomatoes for example.
+You can use a single transplanting time of early summer, to spread that harvest instead of succession sowing.

-- Crops that take 100 days to grow like parsnips, rutabagas, many corn or pumpkins won’t work as well for succession sowing.
+- Crops that take 100 days to grow like parsnips, rutabagas etc won’t work as well for succession sowing.

 - In *general* succession sowing crops are better directly sown, not transplanted, which also gives you an idea of which crops are better suited to it.
 You could transplant broccoli 3 times in a season (& I often have two transplanting times to have summer and fall harvests) but usually it’s easier with direct sowing because you don’t have to worry as much about how old your transplants are before you need to get them into the ground.